MattPickard/Project_Portfolio/Memior Project/README.md

 ### Question 10
 Interestingly, all 4 pipelines failed question 10, which was a rather simple query: "Who was his first-born?"
 While this was an example of a query that used an unspecific pronoun, an issue that I attempted to address with query rewriting, even more detrimental to the retrieval of this query was the memoir itself.
 The first section of the memoir is a an in-depth family genealogy, and due to so many examples of family relationships in this section, the retrieval processes became confused by the many semantically similar chunks.

-Thanks for reading!
+### Thank You for Reading!
 I had a good time with this project.
 If you have any questions or comments, feel free to reach out.